 Many people come to couples counseling saying they are primarily looking for a referee.
 While this can be appropriate initially, it is not a good long-term solution.
 Some say they can’t have a conversation without a neutral third party.
-This is fine as you eventually (sooner is better than later) learn how to communicate on your own, but your counselor cannot always be with you, and if you always need them you will be in counseling forever.
+This is fine as you eventually (sooner is better than later) learn how to communicate on your own, but your counselor cannot always be with you.
+If you always need them, you will be in counseling forever.

 Some seem to want a referee to determine who is “at fault,” “right,” or “to blame.”
 Unlike a referee who judges appropriate conduct between two opposing teams, your goal should be to be on the same team.
 No one “wins” when either of you “loses.”

 If you come to counseling and say you are primarily looking for a referee, I would challenge you to ask yourself why.
 If it’s a short-term need to get through problems that have plagued you for years, that is ok.
 Suppose it’s a short-term need until you have mastered healthy communication patterns; great.
 However, if you believe you are close to 100% “right” and your partner is 100% “at fault,” and you are looking for someone to validate that in front of your partner, that is not a healthy approach.
-Some clients admit to showing up just to have a professional agree they are right.
+Some clients admit to showing up to have a professional agree they are right.
+If your goal for couples counseling is to get a divorce eventually, and you want an expert on your side in case of legal issues, you have come to the wrong place.
+What we hear is hearsay, we fight to have to testify, and we charge a shit-ton if we have to appear in court or offer an opinion based on limited information that is typically just inadmissible hearsay.

 |Have questions, call 614.327.1600 or contact us|